anshulg954/tabbank/datasets/Industry/1_Documentation_Industrial.md

 `over_time`:Represents the amount of overtime by each team in minutes<br>
 `idle_time`: The amount of time when the production was interrupted due to several reasons<br>
 `idle_men`: The number of workers who were idle due to production interruption<br>
-`actual_productivity (Target)`: The actual % of productivity that was delivered by the workers.
+`Target (actual_productivity)`: The actual % of productivity that was delivered by the workers.
 It ranges from 0-1<br>

 ## 3. `Predicting Manufacturing Defects Dataset`
 - **Description:** This dataset provides insights into factors influencing defect rates in a manufacturing environment.
 Each record represents various metrics crucial for predicting high or low defect occurrences in production processes.
+The dataset has been obtained from Kaggle and the target column is "defectStatus", which has been converted to "Target".
 - **Source:** <a href="https://www.kaggle.com/datasets/rabieelkharoua/predicting-manufacturing-defects-dataset">Kaggle</a>
 - **File:**  ![manufacturing_defect_dataset.csv](../../datasets/Industry/classification/manufacturing_defect_dataset.csv)
 - **#Rows:** 3240
 - **#Features:** 17
-- **Target:** `DefectStatus`
+- **Target:** `Target`
+- **Task:** `Classification`
 - **#Views:** 35500 (as of October 21, 2025)
 - **#Downloads:** 7265 (as of October 21, 2025)